 What is Domestic Abuse?

 Domestic abuse is a pattern of abusive behaviour that includes emotional, physical, sexual and financial abuse between people who are or have been partners, whether or not married and whether or not living together.
 This includes same-sex relationships and can be inter-generational and take place between family members.
 People experience domestic abuse regardless of their social group, class, age, race, disability, sexuality and lifestyle.
 It can happen in the home, or in a public place.
-Domestic abuse is using power and control over another person; domestic abuse generally doesn’t happen just once, over time it tends to happen more often and becomes more serious and severe.
+Domestic abuse is one person using power and control over another person they have a relationship with; domestic abuse rarely happens just once, over time it tends to happen more often and becomes more serious and severe.
 Many of these behaviours are crimes; abuse is not an accident – it is behaviour that is done on purpose to control and intimidate the other person.
 The impact on the abused person can be devastating: physical injury, psychological injury, depression, living in constant fear, self-harming.

 What is Coercive & Controlling Behaviour?